Who we are

 Ecological healing

-The psychedelic experience often opens a deeper sense of connection to the natural world.
-We take seriously our responsibility to that world and to future generations.
+These experiences often awaken a felt sense of belonging to the natural world.
+We hold our responsibility to that world, and to the generations that follow, as part of the practice.

 Harm reduction